binishmaharjan/pokedex/README.md

 A demo pokedex app built for iOS.
 This is just practice app for MVVM+Clean Architecture in iOS.

 ## Features
-- Show list of all Pokemon, with detail
+- Show list of all Pokemon with detail and search functionality
-- Show list of all available Pokemon Moves
+- Show list of all available Pokemon Moves  with detail and search functionality
-- Show list of all available Items
+- Show list of all available Items with detail and search functionality

 ## Requirements
 - iOS 14.0
 - Xcode 12.3
+- Swift 5.0

 ## How To Run
 - Clone the repo